Rahjael/NetAnchor/README.md

 ## Embedded rules

 These are config choices made by the developers, hard coded in the program.
 They may be turned into configurable parameters in the future.

 ### GAS:
-- Any stored IP older than 2 days is removed from the network.
+- Any stored IP older than 2 days is removed from the network. (not yet implemented)

 ## Changelog

-### 2023/07/? - (TODO)
+### 2023/08/01
 - Released v0.1.0